iomete/iom-docs/glossary/apache-kudu.md

 ---
 title: Apache Kudu
-description: Apache Kudu, a free and open-source columnar storage system crafted for Apache Hadoop, excels in handling structured data.
-With support for low-latency random access to individual rows and efficient analytical access patterns, Kudu seamlessly bridges the gap between the Hadoop Distributed File System and the HBase NoSQL Database.
+description: Apache Kudu is a free and open-source columnar storage system developed for Apache Hadoop.
+This engine is designed for structured data and supports low-latency random access to individual rows, along with efficient analytical access patterns.
+Kudu bridges the gap between the widely used Hadoop Distributed File System and HBase NoSQL Database.
 ---

 ## What is Apache Kudu?